pjachimowski/vegan/README.md

 # DEPLOYMENT Write up
 ...........................................................................................
 My project was developed using GitPod IDE, committed to git and pushed to GitHub.
-Finally the code was wired up with AWS S3 where dynamic media content of shop products are stored.
 The following steps where taken to deploy my project.
+Heroku app connected to GitHub Code diffs, manual and auto deploys are available for this app.
+Automatic deploys from  master branch are enabled.

 ### From GitHub
 - Logged into GitHub.
 - Selected repository from the GitHub dashboard.
 - Clicked on "Open in GitPod button"
-- From gitpod I accessed the page via terminal coment "python3 manage.py runserver"
+- From gitpod I accessed the page via terminal coment "python3 app.py runserver"

 ### From Heroku
 - Logged into Heroku
 - Opened the pj-stickers project